abelRoland/debuggercises/review/03-comparing-and-asserting/examples/README.md

 console.log(typeof isTrue3, isTrue3);

-// if two values are the same, === evalutes to true: console.log('-- false comparisons --');
+// if two values are the same, === evaluates to true: console.log('-- false comparisons --');

 // if they are not, it evaluates to false